alanng10/StandInfoTech/Docue/a.md

 Termina module list is pre install on Windows operating system.

+The desktop environment module list is recommend module list for Windows operating system.

 Windows operating system has Tool subsystem for Windows binary.

 The subsystem is none command prompt window when the tool is launch.